 This course is designed to introduce the potential teacher candidate to the program of study and the expectations associated with obtaining a degree from Brewton-Parker College and licensure from the Georgia Professional Standards Commission (GaPSC).
-This course if the student has declared Early Childhood Education or Middle Grades Education as his or her program of study or is contemplating education as a career.
-The course partners with key educational stakeholders to provide insight on timely topics with a primary focus upon building family and community relationship.
+The course will focus on the Georgia Educator's Code of Ethics and other GaPSC requirements and expectations for those interested in a teaching career.